-Grameen Bank's achievements and success lead towards an international focus on providing microcredit to poor people (Samer, Majid, Rizal, Muhamad, Sarah-Halin, & Nlizwa, 2015).
-In Pakistan, microfinance brought many unbanked people to the banking system to promote socioeconomic conditions in the country.
-Microfinance utmost comes up with an opportunity to empower women besides socioeconomic well-being, both in urban and rural areas.
-According to Abrar and Javaid (2016), those microfinance institutions that target women borrowers, have significantly higher performance in loan repayment, due to low default risk.
+Grameen Bank's achievements and success lead towards international focus on providing microcredit to poor people (Samer, Majid, et al., 2015).
+In Pakistan, microfinance brought large number of unbanked people to banking system with an aim of promoting socioeconomic conditions in the country.
+Microfinance utmost comes up with an opportunity to empower women besides other socioeconomic wellbeing, both in urban and rural areas.
+According to Abrar and Javaid (2016), those microfinance instituions which target women borrowers, have significantly higher performance in terms of loan repayment, due to low default risk.

-With a commitment to the government and central bank, microfinance can achieve financial sustainability and increase outreach (SBP, 2009).
-The empirical study of Yusuf, Shirazi, and Ghani (2013) showed a significant income difference between PPAF's beneficiaries and nonbeneficiaries but with a minimum magnitude.
-Also, the logistic regression model indicates no significant impact of PPAF on the poverty level of the sampled data (3000 respondents) in 2005.
-Shirazi (2010) used PPAF's 2005 data and investigated any mistargeting of funds among microfinance clients and found that only 30 percent were poor while the rest of the recipients are non-poor.
+With a commitment to the government and central bank, microfinance can lead towards achieving financial sustainability and increasing outreach (SBP, 2009).
+Empricial study of Yusuf, Shirazi, and Ghani (2013) showed a significant income difference betweeen PPAF's beneficiers and nonbeneficieries but with a very small magnitude.
+In addition, logistic regression model shows that there is no significant impact of PPAF on the poverty level of the sampled data (3000 respondents) in 2005.
+Shirazi (2010) used PPAF's 2005 data and investigated any mistargeting of funds among microfinance clients and found thatonly 30 percent were poor while rest of the recipients are non-poor.

-The argument continues that should MFIs be sustainable enough to provide financial services to the poor on a sustainable basis without any grants, funds, or subsidy.
-There is a need for training initiatives and technical assistance to make sustainable, efficient operations (Ahmad, 2011).
-According to Khan (2010), although MFIs in Pakistan are not large, it is not clear that either these MFIs have adopted the Institutionalists' Approach or Welfarists' Approach.
-Gross Loan Portfolio and Number of Active Borrowers are the two dimensions that can be taken to evaluate the outreach of MFIs.
-For financial sustainability, ROA, ROE, OSS, Profit Margin, and Total Portfolio to Total Assets ratio can be taken as indicators.
-Results showed that increasing outreach could be conducted as more new branches opening covering regions of a country.
-Fewer repayment rates can demonstrate operational performance; further, a capital structure having more debts shows a high dependency on government and donor funding (Rahman & Mazlan, 2014).
-Empirical findings of Tehulu (2013) showed that Loan Intensity, Size, Management Inefficiency, and Portfolio at Risk are found to be the most significant determinants of financial sustainability of East African MFIs.
-Another study of Ahmad, Ahmad, and Khan (2014) found a meaningful positive relationship between Total Deposits, Number of Depositors, Gross Loan Portfolio, and Number of Women Borrowers in India.

-Moreover, these factors tend to increase outreach in India.
-Shu and Oney (2014) found that in Cameroon, MFIs failed to increase their outreach with fewer women and active borrowers.
-According to Aajmal and Qureshi (2011), although MFIs in Pakistan are charging very high-interest rates, that is almost 25 percent yet by considering loan losses, operating and administrating expenses, fixed and variable costs, MFIs are unable to attain self-sufficiency.
+The argument continues that should MFIs be sustainable enough to provide financial services to poor on sustainable basis without any grants, funds or subsidy and there is a need of training initiatives and technical assistance for making sustainable efficient operations (Ahmad U, 2011).
+According to Khan (2010), although MFIs in Pakistan are not in a large numeber, yet it is not clear that either these MFIs have adopted Institutionalists' Approach or Welfarists' Approach.
+Gross Loan Portfolio and Number of Active Borrowers are the two dimensions that can be taken to evaluate outreach of MFIs and for financial sustainability, ROA, ROE, OSS, Profit Margin, and Total Portfolio to Total Assets ratio can be taken as indicators.
+Resuts showed that increasing outreach can be shown as more number of new branches opening covering regions of a country, while, operational performance can be demonstrated by less repayment rates; further, capital structure having more debts shows high dependency on government and donors funding (Rahman & Mazlan, 2014).
+Empirical findings of Tehulu (2013) showed that Loan Intensity, Size, Management Inefficiency and Portfolio at Risk are found to be the most significant determinants of financial sustainability of East African MFIs.
+Another study of Ahmad, Ahmad and Khan (2014) found positive significant relationship between Total Deposits, Number of Depositors, Gross Loan Potfolio and Number of Women Borrowers in India, moreover, these factors tend to increase outreach in India.
+Shu and Oney (2014) found that in Cameroon MFIs failed to increase their outreach with lesser number of women and active borrowers According to Aajmal and Qureshi (2011), although MFIs in pakistan are charging very high interest rates, that is almost 25 percent yet by considering loan losses, operating and administrating expenses, fixed and variable costs MFIs are unable to attain self-sufficiency.